-‘The revolution’s coming’ - The Irish World
+‘The revolution’s coming’

 “I would hope that we just made a bit of an impact here in our community.”

 The band dealt with the topic of domestic violence in Gone Girl.
-The song was based on Nyree’s personal experiences and go on to be nominated for awards.
+The song was based on Nyree’s personal experiences and would go on to be nominated for awards.

 What did the reaction to that song mean to you?